FlorDM7/my_first_app/README.md

 # my_first_app
-Trying out Dart en Flutter for the first time!
+Trying out Dart and Flutter for the first time!
+Goal: Make a simple to do list app